FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Methodology

 \subsection{Model and Training Configuration}

-For the Text, Speaker, Posterior Encoder, and Flow, we adopt the original VITS hyperparameters.
-For the MoE-DP, The convolution part consists of two 1D Convolution blocks with a kernel size of 3 and a dimension of 192.
-The MoE part comprises two Switch-Transformer blocks, each containing 8 experts, with 4 attention heads and a hidden dimension of 192.
-For the Vocoder, The hop length and FFT size are 256 and 1024.
+For the Text Encoder, Speaker Encoder, Posterior Encoder, and Flow, we adopt the original VITS hyperparameters.
+For the MoE-DP, the convolution part consists of two 1D convolution blocks with a kernel size of 3 and a hidden dimension of 192.
+The MoE part contains two Switch-Transformer blocks, each with 8 experts, 4 attention heads, and a hidden dimension of 192.
+For the vocoder, the hop length and FFT size are set to 256 and 1024, respectively.
 It contains 8 ConvNeXt blocks, each with an intermediate dimension of 1536 and a hidden dimension of 512.

-Our system is trained using the AdamW optimizer, with $\beta_1=0.8, \beta_2=0.99$.
-The initial Learning Rate is 2*10-4, and a 0.999 decay factor is applied on every epoch.
-The batch size $\mathcal{B}$ is 24, and the training uses 4 NVIDIA RTX 3090 GPUs.
+Our system is trained using the AdamW optimizer with $\beta_1=0.8$ and $\beta_2=0.99$.
+The initial learning rate is $2\times10^{-4}$, with a decay factor of 0.999 applied after each epoch.
+The batch size $\mathcal{B}$ is 24, and the model is trained on 4 NVIDIA RTX 3090 GPUs.